Here is the first part pf the last chapter from the Book: The four Temperments

 Paul did not say, “the life which I now live in the

-flesh I live by the faith of the Son of God” plus the
+flesh I live by the faith of the Son of God”

-four temperaments or plus any other psychological
+plus any other psychological

 system for understanding and changing people.
 In